 - List your clients by the highest revenue and keep adding their revenues starting with the top client, until you get 75% of total revenue.
 If you work with Microsoft Excel, you can easily highlight these companies, for example with the green color.
 This should be about 10% of your clients, but it doesn’t matter if it doesn’t fit perfectly.
 These are your A clients.

 - Keep going.
 Take your first non-A client and keep adding the revenues below until you reach 15%.
 These are the B clients.
 Highlight them with the blue color.

 - You don’t need to count the third group of clients.
 They are C clients.

 Did it work?
 Did some of the companies surprise you?

 By now you have probably realized that this analysis is not static.
 The rating changes with time and your job is to stay focused.
-Every time a client changes their group, you have to know about it and react.
+Every time a client changes their group, you should react.
 Let’s say an A client has moved to the B group.
-That doesn’t have to be a tragedy.
+No worries.
 Maybe he keeps buying the same as before, but he got skipped by a better client.
 That’s great news!
 However, if his purchases are declining, it’s necessary to find out why it’s happening.

 You don’t need to always base your analysis on whole year’s data.
 It depends on the character of your business and the frequency of your clients’ purchases.
 If your clients buy on a weekly basis, you can analyze the data from the last quarter.

 So, let’s do this and don’t forget – be effective!